 Section 9.
+Effective Date.
 This Resolution shall be in full force and effect from and after its passage and approval.

-ADOPTED by the Board of Commissioners of The Bi-State Development Agency of the Missouri-Illinois Metropolitan District this 16th day of November, 2018.
+ADOPTED by the Board of Commissioners of the Bi-State Development Agency of the Missouri-Illinois Metropolitan District this 22nd day of November, 2019.

-In Witness Whereof, the undersigned has hereto subscribed her signature and caused the Seal of the Agency to be affixed.
+In Witness Whereof, the undersigned has hereto subscribed his signature and caused the Seal of the Agency to be affixed.

-THE BI-STATE DEVELOPMENT AGENCY OF THE MISSOURI-ILLINOIS METROPOLITAN DISTRICT Bv Title
+THE BI-STATE DEVELOPMENT AGENCY OF THE MISSOURI-ILLINOIS METROPOLITAN DISTRICT